-Dental x-raysX-ray - teeth; Radiograph - dental; Bitewings; Periapical film; Panoramic film
+Dental x-raysX-ray - teeth; Radiograph - dental; Bitewings; Periapical film; Panoramic film; Digital image

 How the Test is Performed

 The test is performed in the dentist's office.
 There are many types of dental x-rays.
-Some are:
+Some of them are:

-The periapical shows one or two complete teeth from crown to root.
+- Periapical.
+Shows 1 or 2 complete teeth from crown to root.

-A panoramic x-ray requires a special machine that rotates around the head.
-The x-ray captures the entire jaws and teeth in one shot.
+- Panoramic.
+Requires a special machine that rotates around the head.
+The x-ray captures all of the jaws and teeth in one shot.
 It is used to plan treatment for dental implants, check for impacted wisdom teeth, and detect jaw problems.
-A panoramic x-ray is not good for detecting cavities, unless the decay is very advanced and deep.
+A panoramic x-ray is not the best method for detecting cavities, unless the decay is very advanced and deep.